arungudelli/angularjswiki/content/en/fontawesome/fa-address-book.md

-## Animate Address Book icon with steps
+## Animate fa-address-book icon with steps
 While animating the font awesome icon,We can rotate fa-address-book icon in 8 steps instead of uniform rotation.

 To animate font awesome fa-address-book icon with 8 step rotation, use fa-pulse icon along with fa-spin class.